SequAna-Ukon/VTK_CF/README.md

 There is!
 It's called [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html).

-> **Exercise**: With Ben's help, write a Nextflow script that will do what we've just done.
+> **Exercise**: I have written [this](https://github.com/SequAna-Ukon/VTK2023/blob/main/bostrom.nf) Nextflow script and its [config file](https://github.com/SequAna-Ukon/VTK2023/blob/main/nextflow.config)  that will do preprocessing step using fastp.
+Try to edit it in a way that it can perform the indexing and pseudo-alignment steps as well.
 What do you think?
 If you were to continue with bioinformatics, would you invest the time to learn Nextflow.
 What are some of the other benefits of working with Nextflow?

 ## part 12: nf-core